Random quotients of mapping class groups are quasi-isometrically rigid: Large translation quotients

-It is possible that our bound on $D$ can be sharpened.
-However this is irrelevant, since in all notable applications one is always allowed to replace $N$ with a suitable finite-index subgroup, in order to make the minimum displacement larger.
+\begin{proof} By definition, edges in $\CSN$ correspond to $N$-orbits of edges in $\CS$.
+First notice that, by the assumption on the minimum translation length, two vertices in the same $N$-orbit cannot be adjacent, hence $\CSN$ has no loop edges.
+Moreover, if there were two edges between two vertices $\ov x,\ov y$ of $\CSN$, we could find two edges $\{x,y\}$ and $\{x',y'\}$ between representatives of $\ov x$ and $\ov y$, respectively.
+We could further assume that $y=y'$, up to replacing $\{x',y'\}$ with one of its $N$-translates.
+But then $x$ and $x'$ would be $N$-translate within distance at most $2$, contradicting the bound on the minimum translation length.

-\begin{proof} The quotient map is $1$-Lipschitz since the action of $N$ on $\CS$ is simplicial.
+The quotient map is $1$-Lipschitz since the action of $N$ on $\CS$ is simplicial.
 In order to find a combinatorial path $\Gamma\subset \CS$ which projects to a given path $\ov\Gamma\subset \CSN$ it suffices to lift one edge at a time, given a lift of its starting point, and again this can be done since the action is simplicial.
-Notice that, by construction, $\Gamma$ has the same length of $\ov\Gamma$.
-Moreover, suppose that $\ov\Gamma$ is a geodesic between its endpoints $\ov x, \ov y$, which lift to the endpoints $x,y$ of $\Gamma$.
-Then, denoting by $\ell(\Gamma)$ the length of $\Gamma$, and similarly for $\ov \Gamma$, we get
+Notice that, by construction, $\Gamma$ has the same length as $\ov\Gamma$, hence if $\ov \Gamma$ is a geodesic then so is $\Gamma$, as otherwise we could find a shorter path $\Gamma'$ between the endpoints of $\Gamma$ which would project to a shorter path between the endpoints of $\ov \Gamma$.

-where we used that $\ov\Gamma$ realises the distance between $\ov x$ and $\ov y$, and that the projection map is $1$-Lipschitz.
-But then the inequalities above are all equalities, and in particular $\Gamma$ realises the distance between its endpoints, i.e., it is a geodesic path.